RSS Feed Widget for Website. No-code - Poper

 Stop hand-copying posts between systems

-Poper takes 90 seconds to embed and works with every standards-compliant RSS, Atom, or JSON Feed source.
-Free plan, no credit card.
+Poper takes 90 seconds to embed and works with any RSS feed source.
+Start from your Poper workspace.

 Free plan available forever